SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Robustness Classification

 \subsection{Application Layer}

-All research in this layer can be classified as \triangledtext{6} \textit{application improvements}, which aim to enhance the software algorithms themselves.
-Similar to the security-related research on the application layer discussed in ~\secref{sec:securityWorkApplication}, we explicitly exclude work that does not involve components of the image processing pipeline or is not specifically applicable to autonomous driving.
-Existing surveys and reviews~\cite{liu_deep_2020, zhao_object_2019, zhang_towards_2020} already provide an overview of methods to create robust \ac{CV} algorithms that operate on the application layer.
+\cpar{\triangledtext{6}~Application Improvements} All research in this layer aims to enhance the software algorithms.
+Similar to the security-related research on the application layer discussed in~\secref{sec:securityWorkApplication}, we explicitly exclude work that does not involve components of the image processing pipeline or is not specifically applicable to autonomous driving.
+Existing surveys and reviews~\cite{liu_deep_2020, zhao_object_2019, zhang_towards_2020} provide an overview of methods to create robust \ac{CV} algorithms that operate on the application layer.

-Enhancing the performance of image classifiers~\cite{lou_dc-yolov8_2023} can improve the robustness of object detection algorithms in autonomous vehicles, particularly in scenarios where vehicles are far away.
+Enhancing the performance of image detectors~\cite{lou_dc-yolov8_2023} can improve the robustness of object detection algorithms in autonomous vehicles, particularly in scenarios where vehicles are far away.
 Another approach to increase robustness on the application layer is improving classification algorithms through fine-tuning with noisy data~\cite{zhou_classification_2017}, which could be further enhanced with more realistic image sensor noise simulations~\cite{bielova_digital_2019}.
 Both methods share the potential to counteract adversarial perturbations, whether through digital images, printed objects, or adversarial distortions in the digital domain.